MBA Student Experience

 - Mays Business School Consulting Club assists students who are interested in becoming a consultant.
 Members interact with top executives in major consulting firms and attend information sessions on recruiting, interviewing, and consulting.
 The group also holds case interview prep to help students prepare for their case interview.

 - MBA Finance Club provides educational and networking opportunities for Mays MBA students who are interested in a career in finance.
-The group offers interview preparation, technical training, and networking opportunities.
+Every semester, the group hosts the MBA Stock Competition that allows students to practice their trading skills in a simulation game and compete with fellow students.

 - Partner’s Cohort – Partners of Mays Full-Time MBA students are invited to participate in our P-Cohort organization.
 This organization provides a ready-made social network and support group for the partners of MBA students.
 This group hosts numerous social events, including weekly play dates, family movie nights, field trips to local area attractions, date nights, girls’ night out, First Friday outings in Downtown Bryan, and BBQs.
 In addition, this group arranges for childcare during MBA Graduation events.